HIO Coronavirus (COVID-19) FAQ

 Q. Should I come to the HIO to register?

-Q. If a scholar chooses to go home to wait out the virus, can their J-1 status remain valid?
+Q. If a scholar chooses to go home to wait out the COVID-19 pandemic, can their J-1 status remain valid?

 A. Any scholar planning to leave the U.S. to wait out the COVID-19 pandemic should contact their HIO Advisor for further information.
 Current guidance from the Exchange Visitor Program issued in February 2020 permits the HIO to maintain an Active J-1 SEVIS record for you.
 Any changes to this guidance and HIO maintenance of your SEVIS record will be announced via email.
 Please carefully review emails you receive from the HIO to be sure you receive the most updated advising regarding this matter.

 Q. Should I update the HIO if I am now working remotely within the U.S.?